 A crunchy and leafy chopped salad, all from one vegetable!
-This healthy & delicious baby bok choy chopped salad has a light & fresh ginger-sesame dressing, perfect for sunny summer eating.
+This healthy & delicious baby bok choy chopped salad has a light & fresh ginger and sesame dressing, perfect for sunny summer eating.

 I love green salads and chopped salads, which is why this baby bok choy salad is exactly what I crave.

 The temperatures are supposed to hit the 100s by week’s end, so I have put my baking activities on hold (for the moment; I can never stay away from the oven for long) in favor of no-cook, fresh and flavorful salads like this one.

 The star of my salad today is baby bok choy.
 It is so worthy of a leading role!

 Baby bok choy is delicious sautéed, steamed, and simmered in soups, but it is also wonderful raw in salads.
 The flavor is mild and slightly sweet, making it an excellent choice for minimalist dressings.

 Yet, what I love most, is that, when chopped, baby bok choy is two vegetables in one: tender, leafy greens, and crunchy half moons with a flavor similar to jicama.
 Love, love, love!